-Community Housing Aotearoa COVID-19 Update, Message from CHA's Chief Executive, CHA's support for members, Sharing ideas and issues, Ministry of Health information and advice, Government support for your organisation.
-Community Housing Aotearoa (CHA) Newsletter 18...
+Community Housing Aotearoa (CHA) COVID-19 Update 6 September 2021 Message from CHA's Chief Executive, Support for Members, Sharing ideas and issues, Productivity Commission Submission, Important website links.
+Community Housing Aotearoa (CHA) COVID-19 Update 6...

 Residential building in Auckland is at its strongest in a decade with 8300 consents for the latest year – an increase of 21 per cent on the previous year.
 "This is the fourth consecutive year of over 20 per cent growth and is the strongest sustained increase in...